-The CAA has powers under the Civil Aviation Act 2012 for the economic regulation of operators of airports in the UK.
-Under the legislation an airport operator that passes the following test requires a licence issued by the CAA.
+We have powers under the Civil Aviation Act 2012 for the economic regulation of operators of airports in the UK.
+Under the legislation an airport operator that passes the following test requires a licence issued by us.
 The test is:

-a) The relevant operator has, or is likely to acquire, substantial market power in a market, either alone or taken with such other persons as the CAA considers appropriate.
+a) The relevant operator has, or is likely to acquire, substantial market power in a market, either alone or taken with such other persons as we consider appropriate.

-b) Competition law does not provide sufficent protection against the risk that the relevant operator may engage in conduct that amounts to an abuse of that substantial market power.
+b) Competition law does not provide sufficient protection against the risk that the relevant operator may engage in conduct that amounts to an abuse of that substantial market power.

 c) For users of air transport services, the benefits of regulating the relevant operator by means of a licence are likely to outweigh the adverse effects.

-Documents relating to the CAA's powers with respect to the European Directive on airport charges, including a list of the regulated airports, are available on The Airport Charges Regulations 2011.
+Documents relating to our powers with respect to the European Directive on airport charges, including a list of the regulated airports, are on The Airport Charges Regulations 2011.

-Documents relating to the CAA's powers with respect to groundhandling are available in the section on Airports (Groundhandling) Regulations 1997.
+Documents relating to our economic powers with respect to groundhandling are available on the page on Airports (Groundhandling) Regulations 1997.